ndf-zz/asfv1/README.md

 ### Comments

-A semicolon character ';' starts comment text. the assembler will ignore all text including the ';' up to the end of a line.
+A semicolon character ';' starts comment text.
+The assembler will ignore all text including the ';' up to the end of a line.
 Examples:

 	; Comment out the whole line